akashgit/autoencoding_vi_for_topic_models/coherence_from_paper_script/Readme.md

 in the original paper for reference.

-> It is recommended that if you use AVTIM for 20news or RCV1 datasets then use to the settings defined in the paper for the generator/inference network.
-Our learning method is closely tied to the generator settings and operations such as `BN` and `dropout` have very specific roles in the optimization.
+> It is recommended that if you use AVTIM for 20news or RCV1 datasets then use to the settings defined in the paper for the inference network.
+Our learning method is closely tied to the architectural settings and operations such as `BN` and `dropout` have very specific roles in the optimization.
 Therefore, for fair comparison it is strongly advised that to keep these settings unchanged.